MCP App CSP Domains: connectDomains vs resourceDomains vs frameDomains (May 2026)

 CSP vs CORS

-CSP and CORS solve different problems:
+CSP and CORS solve different problems and operate at different layers:

 CSP is on the browser side.
 It controls whether the browser allows your iframe to make the request at all.
 You configure it with connectDomains in your resource metadata.